Varieties & Approximate Harvest Dates

 Sansa

-Availability: Early August - Early SeptemberThe first "real" eating apple of the season.
-An "offspring" of Gala and also related to Jonathan.
-Originated in Japan and has tremendous flavor, juice, and crunch.
+Availability: Early August - Early SeptemberThe first "real" eating apple of the season!
+Harvest time of Sansa at our orchards is always welcomed as the "official" start of "Apple Season".
+An "offspring" of Gala and also related to Jonathan (now you know why everyone loves this apple!) that originated in Japan, Sansa is well-positioned for success with its tremendous flavor, juice, and crunch.

 Best Alternatives: Zestar or Gala